typed-macro/typed-macro/README.md

 > actively re-expand the macro, otherwise we need to restart the dev server
 > if we use rollup.

-### Q: Why not babel-plugin-macros or other very mature solutions?
+### Q. Why not babel-plugin-macros or other very mature solutions?

 - One word: Typescript.

   Almost all my projects are in Typescript, and those mature solutions have poor support for Typescript: whether calling macros in Typescript, or writing macros in Typescript projects.

   Only after using various tricky skills can we have a certain degree of development experience in Typescript with those solutions.

 - Three words: Vite is awesome.

-  How they solve the problem that re-expanding is required due to changes occurred in dependent external conditions?
+  How can they solve the problem that re-expanding is required when changes occurred in dependent external conditions?